Alexandre1202/username/README.md

 Please download and install the Java 8, Maven, Eclipse Neon 3, Apache Tomcat 9 and Tomcat Plugin for Eclipse

-The Frontend that work with this application are available in
+The Frontend that work with this application are available in https://github.com/Alexandre1202/usernamefront

+I hope you enjoy it!